iszczesniak/cpp/shared_ptr/index.md

-Interestingly, `make_shared` allocates *in one piece* (i.e., with one memory allocation) the memory for the managed data and the control data structure, and then creates *in place* (i.e., without allocating memory) the managed data and the control data structure, which is faster than two separate memory allocations.
+Interestingly, `make_shared` allocates *in one piece* (i.e., with one memory allocation) the memory for the managed data and the control data structure, and then creates *in place* (using the placement `new` operator) the managed data and the control data structure, which is faster than two separate memory allocations.

 # Conclusion